buhrmi/buhrmi/README.md

 ### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-Turn any Twitch streamer into your personal simp and lead them to glory.
+Turn any Twitch streamer into your personal simp, improve their [NFT metadata](https://docs.opensea.io/docs/metadata-standards), and lead them to glory.

 ### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)